Accelerating Asynchronous Federated Learning Convergence via Opportunistic Mobile Relaying: FedMobile

 \section{FedMobile}

-In the vanilla asynchronous FL described in the above section, a client can upload its CLU and download the global model only when it meets the server.
+In the vanilla asynchronous FL described in the Section \ref{pre}, a client can upload its CLU and download the global model only when it meets the server.
 When the meeting intervals are long, however, this information cannot be exchanged in a timely manner, thus hindering the global training process.
-To overcome this issue, we take advantage of \textit{mobility} and propose FedMobile that creates more indirect communication opportunities with the server, thereby improving the FL convergence.
-In a nutshell, a mobile client $i$ can use another client $j$ as a relay to upload its CLU to the server (download the global model from the server) if client $j$'s next (last) server meeting is earlier (later) than client $i$'s.
-Thus, the CLU can be passed to the server sooner and the client can train based on a fresher global model.
-We call such client $j$ an upload (download) \textit{relay} client for client $i$.
+To overcome this issue, we take advantage of \textit{mobility} and propose FedMobile that creates indirect client-server communication opportunities, thereby improving the FL convergence speed.
+In a nutshell, a client $i$ can use another client $j$ as a relay to upload its CLU to the server (or download the global model from the server) if client $j$'s next (or last) server meeting is earlier (or later) than client $i$'s.
+Thus, the CLU can be passed to the server sooner (or the client can train based on a fresher global model).
+We call such client $j$ an upload (or download) \textit{relay} for client $i$.

-For now, we assume that a client can only use \textit{at most one} upload relay and \textit{at most one} download relay between any two consecutive server meetings, considering the extra cost incurred due to the client-to-client communication.
-However, FedMobile can be easily extended (we discuss in Section \ref{sec:general}).
+For now, we assume that a client can only use \textit{at most one} upload relay and \textit{at most one} download relay between any two consecutive server meetings, considering the extra cost incurred due to the client-client communication.
+However, FedMobile can be easily extended (we discuss it in The General Case section).
 Next, we describe separately how FedMobile handles uploading and downloading, which are essentially the dual cases to each other.